streetsidesoftware/cspell-dicts/packages/aws/README.md

-# Cspell AWS Dictionary
+# cSpell AWS Terms Dictionary

-AWS dictionary for cspell.
+AWS terms dictionary for cspell.

 This is a pre-built dictionary for use with cspell.